 Kindergarten applicants must be 5 years old by October 15th of their kindergarten year.

-We will start accepting applications for the 2018-2019 school year on August 1, 2017.
-Please download an application packet below and call us at 310-472-5544 to RSVP for one of our Fall Open House tours.
+We will start accepting Kindergarten applications for the 2019-2020 school year on August 1, 2018.
+Please download an application packet below and call us at 310-472-5544 to RSVP for our Spring Open House.

 Please contact us regarding potential openings for 1st-5th grades.